ryanstewart/beer-book/README.md

 Many, many of the people I talk to in tech are into beer.
 For the book I wanted to be able to incorporate interesting facts and background about the beers and breweries I talk about.
-My hope is that by using Github some of those beer-savvy tech people who are interested in the book can help fact check, add background, or correct typos.
+My hope is that by using GitHub some of those beer-savvy tech people who are interested in the book can help fact check, add background, or correct typos.
 When you see an error, or have a suggestion where a specific fact would help flesh out the book, I would apprecaite any pull requests.